Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 It will not work if the Real Debrid or Trakt service is not available in the add-on.
 As a result, many Kodi users choose Real Debrid since many Kodi add-ons consider this service.

-The addon may no longer work.
+“Kodi add-ons not working” is a common issue with many add-ons.
 Unfortunately, development teams come and go all the time, often due to the threat of legal action.
-In cases like these, you won’t be able to install new addons from the repo in question, and the add-ons you already have may become unstable or refuse to work.
+In cases like these, you won’t be able to install new add-ons from the repo in question, and the add-ons you already have may become unstable or refuse to work.

-A little-known error can result in your Kodi addons not performing searches, updates, or streams correctly.
+A little-known error can result in your Kodi not working searches, updates, or streams correctly.
 For instance, you may discover that some add-ons are unable to pull any newer or older content, even if it is usually available.
-If this turns out to be the case, check your device’s date and time, since it’s most commonly caused by an incorrect time and date.
+If this turns out to be the case, check your device’s date and time since it’s most commonly caused by an incorrect time and date.

 However, you can easily evade such restrictions with the help of a VPN.
 You can connect your VPN to a server operating out of the correct location and access the restricted Kodi content immediately.
 For instance, BBC blocks content for anyone connecting from the UK, NBC from outside the US, and so on.